3 Ways To Calculate Max Heart Rate And How To Use It

 The difference in this test is that we focus on reaching the maximum heart rate.
 Therefore, every interval should be performed at maximum speed and not the lactate threshold (Zone 4) speed.

 The protocol is: do 4 repeats of 2 minutes at maximum effort with 1 minute rest interval.
-I bet after second you’ll already see your heart rate redlining and after third you’ll be quite close to the absolute maximum.
+I bet after second you’ll already see your heart rate redlining and after third you’ll be quite close to the absolute limit.

-Max HR test #3: Partner-assisted stress test
+Test #3: Partner-assisted stress test

 Have a partner ride a bike next to you while you run (preferably on a track).
 Wear a chest strap and give the heart rate monitor to your partner, so that only he is able to see the data.